Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/PDEs/index.md

 </figcaption>
 </figure>

-In adition to these three classes, there are two classes uses to compute the residual and the Jacobian associated with the Newton-Raphson algorithm -- see `ReducedOperator` and `SteadyReducedOperator` classes on the figure 2.
+In addition to these three classes, there are two classes used to compute the residual and the Jacobian associated with the Newton-Raphson algorithm -- see `ReducedOperator` and `SteadyReducedOperator` classes in the figure 2.

 Based on these classes, specific operators have been implemented to solve: